mileiny1/Ai-foodsearch-frontend/README.md

   -H "Authorization: Bearer <access_token>"
 ```

+## Troubleshooting

+### Missing OpenAI API Key
+If the application cannot connect to the OpenAI API, verify that the `OPENAI_API_KEY` environment variable is properly configured.
+For local development and testing, `ENABLE_MOCK_SEARCH_FALLBACK=1` can be used to enable mock search results.

+### Database Connection Issues
+If the application is unable to connect to PostgreSQL:
+- Verify that the database credentials in the `.env` file are correct.
+- Ensure the PostgreSQL service is running and accessible.
+- Confirm that the database URL and connection settings match the target environment.
+- Run any pending database migrations.

-### Troubleshooting
+### 401 Unauthorized Errors

-- OpenAI API key is missing: set OPENAI_API_KEY or keep ENABLE_MOCK_SEARCH_FALLBACK=1 for local mock results.
-- Database connection errors: verify PostgreSQL credentials in .env and that PostgreSQL is running.
+If protected endpoints return a `401 Unauthorized` response:
+- Ensure the `Authorization: Bearer <access_token>` header is included in the request.
-- 401 Unauthorized on protected routes: ensure Authorization: Bearer <access_token> is present and token is not expired.
+- Verify that the access token is valid and has not expired.
+- Confirm that authentication-related environment variables are correctly configured.

-- System Integration problems : Application works locally but fails after deployment.
+### System Integration Issue: Application Works Locally but Fails After Deployment

+#### Problem
+The application functioned correctly in the local development environment but encountered errors after deployment.
+Certain features became unavailable due to differences between local and production configurations.

+#### Root Cause
+The issue was traced to missing environment variables and configuration settings in the production environment.
+Additionally, required database migrations had not been applied to the production database.

+#### Resolution
+- Reviewed deployment and application logs to identify the source of the issue.
+- Validated all production environment variables and application settings.
+- Verified database connectivity and configuration.
+- Applied pending database migrations.
+- Tested API endpoints and external service integrations independently to isolate failures.
+- Redeployed the application after implementing the necessary configuration updates.

+#### Outcome
+The application was successfully restored in the production environment, with all services, database connections, and integrated components functioning as expected.

 ## Frontend-Backend Integration